zenakhane/psql-refresher-workshop/readme.md

 PostgreSQL refresh workshop - postgresql is a modern sql database.

-The aim of this workshop is to:

-* ensure psql is installed on your PC,
+To be able to to this workshop you will need `psql` installed on your PC,

-* you can create a PostgreSQL database at [elephantsql.com](http://elephantsql.com) an Cloud PostgreSQL database,
-* and that you can connect to it from your local machine using `psql`,
+You can create use a cloud PostgreSQL database at [elephantsql.com](http://elephantsql.com), you can connect to it from your local machine using `psql`.

-* as bonus we will also see if you can (still)  create a psql database locally.
+Alternatively you can create a local PostgreSQL database.

-You should be able to run sql `insert, update, delete & select` queries on the database.

 > *Note:* we assume you already know some SQL but need a bit of a refresher.
 And yes PostgreSQL might be new to you as well.